Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Beck Funeral Home, in Clayton, Georgia, is honored to serve the family of Mr. Doyle Rogers.
-Beck Funeral Home, in Clayton, Georgia, is in charge of the arrangements.
+Beck Funeral Home, in Clayton, Georgia, is in charge of the arrangements and is honored to serve the family of Trace Stamey.
 If there are any questions, please call 706-782-9599.
 An online Memorial Register Book is available at www.beckfuneralhome.com.